Will-McD/ENSTvisualise/README.md

 (3^(5-1) is used as the Global lists which store each layer of data are indexed from 1, with 1 being the layer which has an empty grid or the layer that is the halo itself with no grid applied i.e) just the box of side length R200 )

-(Global.nmax = 6 works for majority of cases, however with some large halos a global.nmax of 7 or greater is needed.
+(Global.nmax = 6 works for majority of cases and any layers higher may result in a grid cell length shorter than the softening length of the simulation.
+In which case that layer cannot be used.
 !!!
-There is a relativly large slowdown between 6 and 7 on {my machine atleast} !!!
+ALWAYS CHECK IF THE GLOBAL.NMAX RESULTS IN HAVING A MESH FINER THAN THE SOFTENING LENGTH OF THE SIMULATION!!!
 )

 Changes to the Global.nmax can also alter the brightness of the images produced as it will affect the level to which the patricle density is also calculated and the level of smoothing.
 Therefore if after adjusting the Global.nmax the brightness seems either too high or low, alter the brightness scale within the plot_enst function.